funcool/promesa/doc/promises.md

 ```

 The real parallelism strictly depends on the underlying implementation
 of the executed functions.
-If they does syncrhonous work, all the code
+If they does syncronous work, all the code
 will be executed serially, almost identical to the standard let.
 Is
 the user responsability of the final execution model.